 - Fees & passes: $25 per car for a 7-day pass; Interagency Annual Pass accepted

 - Camping: Devils Garden Campground – we didn’t stay here, but it’s $25 per night and reservations are necessary

-- Hiking: many trails in the park – the two I talked about here were 1.5 miles total, easy, and located at the end of the road to The Windows
+- Hiking: many trails in the park; the two I talked about here were 1.5 miles (2.4 km) total, easy, and located at the end of the road to The Windows

-- Other: despite being at an elevation of 5,000 feet, Arches is in the desert.
+- Other: despite being at an elevation of 5000 feet (1525 m), Arches is in the desert.
 It’s hot, dry, windy, and sandy.
 Water supplies in the park are scarce, the sun is intense, and it’s very easy to become dehydrated.